MakeSchool-Tutorials/Node-Reddit-Clone/P00-Getting-Started/content.md

 1. This is an ordered list
 2. With multiple items
-4. Fixes your count so this will show up as number 3
+3. Use the correct number or the linter will get angry!
 4. But don't be lazy...

 ### Nested lists

 1. This is a nested list
-    - Use four spaces for each level
+    1. Use four spaces for each level
-    - More nested items
+    2. More nested items

-        - So nested!
-2. Formatting can get a little weird so don't go too deep
+2. Formatting can get a little weird so only nest once!
     - You can even combine ordered and unordered lists when nesting
     - Just remember to use four spaces for each level

 3. Such an amazing list

 ## Code blocks